Genaro-Chris/swift-concurrency-primitives/README.md

 This package provides various basic concurrency primitives such as `Lock`, `Locked` which is similar to `Mutex` in other languages, `ThreadPool`, `Channel` and `Queue`.
 This package aims to provide concurrency primitives that are readily available in other programming languages but not in swift.

+Most of the constructs shouldn't be used in async context because they block a thread's execution flow thereby violating the swift's runtime contract: forward progress of thread execution.

+This package serves as an alternative to the ``Dispatch`` module of the swift language with a few more concurrency constructs.

 # Installation

 To use this package